ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 ## Command In Mellanox OFED Environmanets

-Mellanox OFED for Linux is provided as ISO images, one per supported Linux distribution and CPU architecture, that includes source code and binary RPMs, firm-ware, utilities, and documentation.
-This image also contains firmware.
+Mellanox OFED for Linux is provided as ISO images, one for each supported Linux distribution and CPU architecture, containing source code and binary RPMs, firmware, utilities, and documentation.
+This image also includes firmware.

 ```
 ibv_devinfo